 A. Absolutely.
 HdL has the capability to provide translation for all your flyers, surveys, etc. - whatever your program requires, and all of that is eligible to be compensated with ARPA funds.

-California has one of the largest and most diverse economies in the world and has been an epicenter of innovation, entertainment, agriculture and tourism in America for over a century.
-A combination of things, mostly stemming from the COVID-19 pandemic continues to cause economic disruption and uncertainty.
-Municipal revenues are affected in turn – but uniquely.
-Download the deck (as presented at the League of California Cities 2022 City Manager Conference) now for an analysis and outlook of economic and financial trends for the year ahead in California.
+California has one of the largest and most diverse economies in the world and has been an epicenter of innovation, entertainment, agriculture, and tourism in America for over a century.
+A combination of things, mostly stemming from the COVID-19 pandemic, continues to cause economic disruption and uncertainty.
+Municipal revenues are uniquely affected in turn.
+HdL provides an analysis and outlook of economic and financial trends for the year ahead in California.